ClearBlade/native-libraries/log.md

-The Log library is a library for issuing log statements during the execution of a service.
-These logs can be reviewed later from the console or the returning payload
+The Log library issues log statements during service execution.
+They can be reviewed later from the console or the returning payload.

 ## log(STRING)